-Twelve-year-old Barry Smith came to Georgia from Florida to be with his mother who had moved several months before.
-When Mrs. Smith tried to enroll her son in the school system in middle Georgia where they lived, school officials refused to admit the child because his mother’s name was not on the child’s Florida birth certificate.
-Mrs. Smith contacted GLSP for help.
+Twelve-year-old Barry Sanchez came to Georgia from Florida to be with his mother who had moved several months before.
+When Mrs. Sanchez tried to enroll her son in the school system in middle Georgia where they lived, school officials refused to admit the child because his mother’s name was not on the child’s Florida birth certificate.
+Mrs. Sanchez contacted GLSP for help.
 Lawyer Ira Foster, who specializes in education issues, noted that Georgia law does not require that a guardian’s name be on the birth certificate for admission to school if that person has custody of the child.
 He notified school officials that they were violating Georgia law to keep the child out of school.
 Barry was admitted into school on October 30, 2012, having missed school for two months because of this issue.
 The school district would have continued to violate Georgia law if Georgia Legal Services had not stepped in.

 Ms. Baring is a single mother who was crushed by a forklift while working for a hardware retailer.
 She suffered severe injuries and was away from work for months while her Worker’s Compensation case was being processed.
 After she healed, she would have been able to return to work on a “light duty” assignment, rather than the heavy lifting she had been doing before the accident.
 However, she was told that to close her Worker’s Comp case and receive the back payment she was owed, she must sign a resignation letter stating she was resigning for “personal reasons.”
 When she went to apply for unemployment benefits, she was denied because the Department of Labor found she had quit her job voluntarily.
 She came to GLSP for help.
 Attorney Mike Tafelski took the case and was able to get her unemployment benefits, including back payments from when she originally applied.
 The case was in progress around Christmastime and Ms. Baring had no income.
 Mr. Tafelski helped her obtain Christmas gifts for her child.